lmarinl1/HPC-Project-DNA/README.md

 ### MPI4PY

+the **Message Passing Interface**, is a standardized and portable message-passing system designed to function on a wide variety of parallel computers.
+The standard defines the syntax and semantics of library routines and allows users to write portable programs in the main scientific programming languages (Fortran, C, or C++).

 [**Official installation link**](https://pypi.org/project/mpi4py/)

 This package provides Python links for the standard message passing interface (MPI).
 It is implemented on the MPI-1/2/3 specification and exposes an API that is based on the standard C ++ links of MPI-2.